casper-network/docs/source/docs/casper/dapp-dev-guide/tutorials/erc20/implementation.md

 :::note
- Please note that in order to execute the complete contract you need to copy the full contract file with all the necessary imports, declarations, and functions.
+ To successfully execute this reference contract you need to copy the full contract file with all the necessary imports, declarations, and functions.
+All those parts are required to compile the contract.
+To execute the contract you need to deploy the .wasm file on the network.
 :::